Bed of Roses (Bon Jovi song): Certifications

+Release history

 Legacy

 "Bed of Roses" became a staple on Bon Jovi setlists for years to come, and was featured on the band's Cross Road greatest hits album, and in acoustic style on This Left Feels Right.
 A live performance can be viewed on the Crush Tour DVD.
 A version with lyrics in Spanish was also recorded, entitled "Cama De Rosas".